digital-asset/daml/docs/source/daml/reference/interfaces.rst

   template, and finally the keyword ``where``, which introduces a block where **all** the methods of the interface must be implemented.
-- Within the clause, there's an implicit local binding ``this`` referring to the current contract, which has the type of the template's data record.
+- Within the clause, there's an implicit local binding ``this`` referring to the contract on which the method is applied, which has the type of the template's data record.
 The template parameters of this contract are also in scope.
 - Method implementations can be defined using the same syntax as for top level functions, including pattern matches and guards (e.g. ``method3``).
 - Each method implementation must return the same type as specified for that